 Communication speed (BAUDRATE)

-Speed at which we will connect our computer to the printer, by default it is 250000 so we will leave it that way.
+The speed at which the computer talks to the printer.
+The default is 250000, so we leave it as is.

-If by chance you have communication problems with your printer, you can lower the speed of this parameter to try to solve it.
+If you have communication issues with the printer, you can lower this value to try to fix them.

 /**